ishandutta2007/free-api/README.md

 ----------

-<b> Retrieval of administrative divisions (can be called online) : Developers can use this function to search within an administrative division (—— <a href = "https: //www.free-api .com / doc / 273 "> Interface address </a>
+ - Retrieval of administrative divisions (can be called online) : Developers can use this function to search within an administrative division (—— <a href = "https: //www.free-api .com / doc / 273 "> Interface address </a>

  - Circular area search (available online) : The developer can set the center and radius of the circle to search for the area within the circle .—— <a href="https://www.free-api.com/doc/274"> Interface address </a>